-When working from home became a norm in my everyday life, my lifestyle went from being rigid to flexible.
+When working from home became the norm in my everyday life, my lifestyle transitioned from being rigid to flexible.
 If it weren't for the Covid-19 lockdown, I wouldn't have started learning portrait painting on my own.

-For over 10 years, I had been working in offices, interacting with different co-workers, socializing at various occasions, and meeting different clients to earn a living.
-Generally, I only had personal time after 6pm ever since I started working as a full-timer.
-It was a stable life and income, but with little excitement aside from vacation plans to go overseas.
+For over 10 years, I worked in offices, engaging with different co-workers, socializing at various occasions, and meeting clients to earn a living.
+Typically, personal time was only available after 6 pm since I started working full-time.
+It was a stable life with a steady income, but little excitement aside from occasional vacation plans.

-In addition, I found myself no longer feeling the sense of joy and satisfaction in the company I was working for.
-If everyone were no longer stuck in their offices (and acting busy), there would definitely be many opportunities to explore life outside of the workplace.
+Moreover, I discovered a waning sense of joy and satisfaction in my workplace.
+If everyone were no longer confined to their offices, with the façade of busyness, there would undoubtedly be numerous opportunities to explore life beyond the confines of the workplace.

-My transition from full-time to part-time to eventually freelance no doubt has caused me some distress.
-The adaptation was easier on my lifestyle than on my wallet, but that doesn't mean I can be unproductive since my income now solely relies on the number of working hours.
+My transition from full-time to part-time, eventually leading to freelancing, undoubtedly caused some distress.
+The adjustment was gentler on my lifestyle than on my wallet, but that doesn't mean I can afford to be unproductive, as my income now relies solely on the number of working hours.

 Effective time management is crucial.
 I meticulously plan my 24 hours with flexible schedules, keenly aware of every minute spent to ensure high productivity.
 I complete my work and make time for my passion, painting.
 Additionally, by skipping dinners out, movie outings, or aimless strolls in shopping malls, I have found more time to read numerous books.
 Making my coffee and tea at home not only tastes better but is also more economical than purchasing them from a coffee shop.